Skip to Content

 A museum in Parma that is made of grey bricks and erected at a 90 degree angle with arches at the lowest level

-Parma is one of the bigger cities in Northern Italy and an interesting place to visit if you like history.
+Parma is one of the fine cities in Northern Italy you have to visit if you like history.

 You can reach the city on the train from most other places in the north of Italy without too much trouble and it’s a good place for a day trip.